Volume growth of submanifolds and the Cheeger Isoperimetric Constant: Preliminaires

 \begin{enumerate}

 \item Minimal submanifolds immersed in an ambient Cartan-Hadamard manifold: let $P$ be a minimal submanifold of a Cartan-Hadamard manifold $N$, with sectional curvatures bounded above by $b \leq 0$.
-Let us consider as the bounding function for the $o$-radial mean curvature of $P$ the function $h(r)=0\,\,\forall r \geq 0$ and as $w(r)$ the functions $w_b(r)$ with $b \leq 0$.
+Let us consider the function $h(r)=0\,\,\forall r \geq 0$ as the bounding function for the $o$-radial mean curvature of $P$ and the functions $w_b(r)$ with $b \leq 0$ as the warping function $w(r)$.

-It is straigthforward to see that, under these restrictions, $W=w_b$ and hence, $M^m_{W}=\kam$, so $\,\{N^{n},\,P^{m},\,\kam \} \,$ is an {\em{isoperimetric comparison constellation}} on the interval $[\,0, R]\,$, for all $R > 0$.
-Here the model space $M^m_{W}=M^m_{w_b}=\kam$, is $w_b$-balanced from above and from below.
+It is straigthforward to see that, under these restrictions, $W=w_b$ and, hence, $M^m_{W}=\kam$, so $\,\{N^{n},\,P^{m},\,\kam \} \,$ is an {\em{isoperimetric comparison constellation}} on the interval $[\,0, R]\,$, for all $R > 0$.
+Here the model space $M^m_{W}=M^m_{w_b}=\kam$ is $w_b$-balanced from above and from below.